vbrunsch/rankings/README.md

 # Green-zone Rankings
 Green-zone Rankings — EndCoronavirus.org

 Created by: Trevor Winstral and Vincent Brunsch, see source code here https://github.com/TrevorWinstral/County_Ranking Generates the rankings at https://www.endcoronavirus.org/green-zone-rankings
+## Visualizations

-Visualization server and integration created by: Jason Li
+Visualizations and integration created by: Jason Li

-## Visualization Server
+### Usage
+* To create a visualization, write a .yml file containing the required configuration.
     * Documentation is available in visualizations/layout.py
-* For any country, the ranking.py should generate a .pkl which will be passed into the visualization layout
+    * Any country's ranking.py should generate a .pkl, and this file's path should be included in the .yml
+    * Modify the units and strings configuration variables for translation
-* For a reference point, please see the Germany_ranking.py blame and see the code added to integrate
+* If a country's ranking.py is not yet integrated, please see the Germany_ranking.py git blame for a reference point
+* To deploy using Docker, override the following environment variables:
+  * REGION (e.g. REGION="germany")
+  * BOKEH_ALLOW_WS_ORIGIN (e.g. BOKEH_ALLOW_WS_ORIGIN="localhost:5006")
+    * Multiple origins can be added, separated by comma